 Train travel to cover the classic Rome – Florence – Venice-Amalfi Itinerary

-It was easy enough to check schedule and train fares at Trenitalia website and book online.
+It was easy enough to check the schedule and train fares at the Trenitalia website and book online.
 Fares are quite reasonable if you book 2-3 months in advance.
 The only thing you need to make a note of is the train station names in Italian – Roma Termini for Rome, Venezia Santa Lucia for Venice, Firenze S. M. Novella for Florence, Napoli for Naples and so on.
 For a couple of journeys, I found the schedules offered by the competing high-speed Italo more convenient and chose that over Trenitalia.
 The best thing is to look up both options from point A to point B and then choose.

 Day 1 of the 2 week Italy itinerary: Rome to Florence

 We took a flight from Delhi to Rome via Paris and landed at Roma Fiumicino Aeroporto (or Leonardo da Vinci International Airport).
 Trenitalia runs a train directly from Fiumicino airport to Florence, and that’s what we had booked in advance.

 A short taxi drive got us to our cozy 2-bedroom apartment around the corner from Ponte Vecchio (see the Airbnb listing here).
 It was already late evening by the time we settled in the apartment, we strolled around the area to get our bearings.
 But many travelers prefer the service and convenience of a hotel.
 Browse through hotel options in central Rome:

-Note: In case you are starting your trip at Rome, Leonardo Express is the train that connects Roma Fiumicino airport to Roma Termini station in just 1/2 hour.
+Note: In case you are starting your travel at Rome, Leonardo Express is the train that connects Roma Fiumicino airport to Roma Termini station in just 1/2 hour.
 This train runs every 15 minutes, check the Trenitalia site for more information on Leonardo Express.

 With a 4-year old child in tow, it was not possible to see either the Uffizi or the Academia.
 But I wasn’t completely in despair.
 This city is an open-air museum.